On the duality of massive Kalb-Ramond and Proca fields: Comparison of the free theories

 is the field strength tensor for the Kalb-Ramond field $B_{\mu\nu}$, which is anti-symmetric in its indices.
 We will use commas to denote the derivative with respect to the corresponding coordinate $x^{\mu}$ throughout the paper.
 This theory will be compared with the Proca theory, whose action is given by

 where

 is the field strength tensor for the vector field $A_{\mu}$.
-In this chapter we will see that while the theories are both related via the dualization process and propagate the same number of degrees of freedom, they nevertheless are not the same physical model.
-They differ in two major aspects, their behavior in the massless limit and the minimal level of quantum fluctuations for the fields.
 Now will we analyse the content of these theories.
 Following \cite{HermGrav} we shall decompose the spatial and time components of the Kalb-Ramond field as follows.

 where $i,j,k={1,2,3}$.
 We will refer to the pseudovector $B_i^T$ as the transverse mode, and a pseudoscalar $\phi$ as the longitudinal mode.
 Substituting this decomposition into (\ref{eq::KBaction}), we obtain